arduina/arduina.net/_site/master/socialshaping.md

 Paul Ceruzzi: Inventin Personal Computing

-[Description of the beginnings of the computer "revolution" and an assesment whether it can be titled this way.
+[Description of the beginnings of the computer "revolution" and an assessment whether it can be titled this way.
 Spoiler: Yes.]